 University of Padjadjaran

-Department of Management, University of Padjadjaran; Centre for Management and Business Studies (CMBS-LMFE) Universitas Padjadjaran
+Department of Management and Business, Universitas Padjadjaran; Centre for Management and Business Studies (CMBS-LMFE) Universitas Padjadjaran

 The International Journal of Business and Finance Research, Vol. 5 No. 3, pp. 29-44, 2011